Snehal-Dhewle/-OnlineEducationApp/README.md

 It is the React Native Application .
-The app is the preview of the Online Education App in React Native. we can run the app on Emulator, Mobile, and also on Web Browser.
+The app is the preview of the Online Education App in React Native.

 Features :